Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Appendix B

-As it was described in \cref{S:saddle_point}, this problem is equivalent to the variational inequality with monotone non-smooth operator
+As it was described in \eqref{S:saddle_point}, this problem is equivalent to the variational inequality with monotone non-smooth operator

-For simplicity, we assume that there exist (potentially very large) bound for the optimal Lagrange multiplier $\overrightarrow{\lambda}^*$, which allows us to compactify the feasible set for the pair $(x,\overrightarrow{\lambda})$ to be a Euclidean ball of some radius.
+For simplicity, we assume that there exists (potentially very large) bound for the optimal Lagrange multiplier $\lambda^*$, which allows us to compactify the feasible set for the pair $(x,\lambda)$ to be a Euclidean ball of some radius.
 We believe that the approach from \cite{monteiro2010complexity,dang2015convergence} to deal with unbounded feasible sets can be extended to our setting and we leave this for future work.

-We run \cref{Alg:UMP} for different values of $n, m$, and $N$ with standard Euclidean prox-structure and the starting point $(x^0, \overrightarrow{\lambda}^0) = \frac{1}{\sqrt{m+n}} \textbf{1} \in \mathbb{R}^{n+m}$, where $\textbf{1} $ is the vector of all ones.
-Points $A_k$, $k=1,...,N$ are chosen randomly from standard normal distribution.
+We run Algorithm \ref{Alg:UMP} for different values of $n, m$, and $N$ with standard Euclidean prox-setup and the starting point $(x^0, \lambda^0) = \frac{1}{\sqrt{m+n}} \textbf{1} \in \mathbb{R}^{n+m}$, where $\textbf{1} $ is the vector of all ones.
+The points $A_k$, $k=1,...,N$ are drawn randomly from the standard normal distribution.
 For each value of the parameters, the random data was drawn 10 times and the results were averaged.
-The results of the work of \cref{Alg:UMP}, are represented in \cref{appD_iter_log_log} and \cref{appD_time_log_log}.
-These results demonstrate the number of iterations produced by \cref{Alg:UMP} to reach the $\varepsilon$-solution of the Fermat-Torricelli-Steiner problem, and the running time of the algorithm in seconds, with different values of the accuracy $\varepsilon \in \{ 1/2^i, i=1,2,3,4,5,6\}$, we report the number of iterations and the running time in seconds required by Algorithm \ref{Alg:UMP} to reach an $\varepsilon$-solution of the considered problem.
+The results of the work of Algorithm \ref{Alg:UMP} are represented in Fig. \ref{fig_time_iteration}.
+For different values of the accuracy $\varepsilon \in \{ 1/2^i, i=1,2,3,4,5,6\}$, we report the number of iterations and the running time in seconds required by Algorithm \ref{Alg:UMP} to reach an $\varepsilon$-solution of the considered problem.

 As it is known \cite{nemirovsky1983problem}, for a VI with a non-smooth operator, the theoretical iteration complexity estimate $O\left(\frac{1}{\varepsilon^2}\right)$ is optimal.
-However, experimentally we see from slope of the lines in \cref{appD_iter_log_log} that, due to the adaptivity of the proposed method \cref{Alg:UMP}, has iteration complexity $O\left(\frac{1}{\sqrt[4]{\varepsilon}}\right)$.
+However, experimentally we see from slope of the lines in Fig. \ref{fig_time_iteration} that, due to the adaptivity, the proposed Algorithm \ref{Alg:UMP} has iteration complexity $O\left(\frac{1}{\sqrt[4]{\varepsilon}}\right)$.